(New! Updated for 2020 trips)

 Or if you’re interested in volunteering with animals, then check out Plan My Gap Year’s wildlife conservation projects, some of the most popular in the world.
 If you want to work with animals in exotic locations, then check out Fronteering, which offers a Husky Ranch volunteer project in Canada and Predator Research Internship in the Amazon.

 Ready to plan your trip?
 Read on!

-Founded in 2007 by Dan Radcliffe, International Volunteer HQ offers over 200 affordable volunteer trips to 45 destinations in Africa, Latin America, the USA, Europe, the Caribbean, and the Pacific.
-IVHQ has placed more than 100,000 volunteers around the world on projects ranging from teaching, to healthcare, to childcare, and more.
+Founded in 2007 by Dan Radcliffe, International Volunteer HQ offers over 200 affordable volunteer trips to 50 destinations in Africa, Asia, the Middle East, Latin America, the USA, Europe, the Caribbean, and the Pacific.
+IVHQ has placed more than 100,000 volunteers around the world on projects ranging from teaching and healthcare, to wildlife conservation and construction, and more.
 Programs last one week to 24 weeks and start at $180.
-Given the affordability of IVHQ's programs, volunteers could very well volunteer abroad for free by fundraising on Volunteer Forever and applying for our volunteer abroad scholarships!
+Given the affordability of IVHQ’s programs, volunteers could very well volunteer abroad for free by fundraising on Volunteer Forever and applying for our volunteer abroad scholarships!

 IVHQ Opportunities to Check Out

 Volunteer in Bali: Ubud and Lovina